perfsonar/docs/config_mesh.rst

 * **traceroute** - This is the default and generally the more reliable of the tools.
 It also includes more options in terms of setting the TTL and properly binding to interfaces.
 * **tracepath** - The main advantage of this tool is it reports MTU by default.
 It has  fewer options than standard traceroute for setting TTLs and binding to local interfaces.
 It also is UDP-only and may be blocked by firewalls.
 It's also been reported to have a harder time with MTU mismatches on the destination host.
+* **paris-traceroute** - This is another approach to running traceroute that tries to identify load balanced routes and similar.
+It requires the client to grant the paris-traceroute command the CAP_NET_RAW privilege on the system in order to run as a non-root user.

 max_ttl Directive
 -----------------
-:Description: The maximum number of hops before a traceroute fails. **Not supported by tracepath**
+:Description: The maximum number of hops before a traceroute fails. **Not supported by tracepath or paris-traceroute**
 :Syntax: ``max_ttl TTL``
 :Contexts: :ref:`test_spec <config_mesh-test_spec>` where type is *traceroute* and tool is *traceroute*
 :Occurrences:  Zero or more